This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Étouffée is a dish I never had growing up.
 It’s a dish that I didn’t experience until I got to college.
-However, when I finally did have it, it quickly became part of my recipe repertoire.
+However, it quickly became part of my recipe repertoire when I finally did have it.

 I always tell people although I cook refined food and specialize in recipes for clients with select diets, I’m a gravy and rice guy.
 I love the combo of an amazingly seasoned gravy over rice. Étouffée simply put is gravy and rice.